Shrimp Deviled Eggs

 - Wasabi is a type of spicy Japanese horseradish, commonly served with sushi.
 The wasabi sold in the U.S. is often just a mix of horseradish, mustard, and green food coloring, and for this recipe I used the wasabi powder you mix with water.
 If you have wasabi in a tube, I think it would be better, but you might use a bit less.
 If you don’t have wasabi, or aren’t a fan, use Dijon mustard instead.

-- It’s hard to tell in the photo, but I thinly sliced the green ends of four green onions, then I chopped about 2/3 of them to make 2 T finely minced green onions.
+- I thinly sliced the green ends of four green onions, then I chopped about 2/3 of them to make 2 T finely minced green onions.
 I used the rest of the sliced onions as garnish.
-I love green onions, so use less than this if you’re not as fond of them.

-- Next I put 3 T mayo in a small dish and mixed in wasabi paste until it tasted about right to me.
+- Next put 3 T mayo in a small dish and mix in wasabi paste until it tastes spicy enough for you.
 (For me that was 2 tsp. wasabi paste, but I’d start with a small amount and taste it.)

 - Then I mixed the wasabi mayo, chopped shrimp, 2 T finely minced green onion, and a tiny amount of Vege-Sal into the mashed egg yolks.